Do DIY Tests for Asbestos and Lead-Based Paint Work?

 Tell Me About Your Project

-If you’re planning a home renovation or demolition project and have questions about the environmental testing services you need, give me a call at (503) 780-0536 or contact me online.
+If you’re planning a home renovation or demolition project and have questions about the environmental testing services you need, give me a call or text at (503) 780-0536 or contact me online.
 With more than 40 years of construction and environmental testing experience, we are always happy to answer questions and help you with your project.